cylc/cylc-doc/src/suite-name-reg.rst

 Suite Name Registration
 =======================

-Cylc commands identifies suites via their names, which are relative path names under the suite run directory (``~/cylc-run/`` by default).
+Cylc commands identify suites via their names, which are relative path names under the suite run directory (``~/cylc-run/`` by default).

 Suite names are validated by